 Being intentional about setting health goals includes having a very good understanding of the health care system and the insurance that helps to pay for it.
 For Americans age 65 and over, Medicare is the primary insurance coverage.
-When Medicare is combined with Medigap supplemental coverage, a participant has the backbone of their health care strategy in place.
+When Medicare is combined with Medigap supplemental coverage, a participant has the backbone of their retiree health care plan in place.

 Last fall we hosted a webinar for our clients to learn more about Medicare in terms of how it affects participants as well as caregivers.
 My keynote kicked off the day and centered on aligning health and wellness together and intentionally supporting that goal financially.